neuroethology/BKinD/README.md

 B-KinD discovers keypoints without the need for bounding box annotations or manual keypoint, and works on a range of organisms including mice, humans, flies, jellyfish and tree.
 The discovered keypoints and additional shape features are directly applicable to downstream tasks including behavior classification and pose regression!

-PUT PERFORMANCE HERE?

 # Quick Start
 Follow these instructions if you would like to quickly try out training B-KinD on CalMS21 and Human 3.6M and using discovered keypoints in downstream tasks.
-Please see these instructions on [setting up a new dataset](LINK TO LINE) to apply B-KinD on your own dataset.
+Please see these instructions on [setting up a new dataset](https://github.com/neuroethology/BKinD#your-own-dataset) to apply B-KinD on your own dataset.

-REQUIREMENTS (????)
-tested on torch 1.9.0
+Tested on torch 1.9.0.

 ## CalMS21
 1. Download CalMS21 dataset: https://data.caltech.edu/records/1991